strimzi/strimzi-kafka-oauth/examples/README.md

 Troubleshooting
 ---------------

-If 'kafka' fails to start with 'Invalid cluster.id in: /tmp/kraft-combined-logs/meta.properties.' error, the reason may be that an existing container named 'kafka' is being reused when running docker-compose.
+If `kafka` fails to start with 'Invalid cluster.id in: /tmp/kraft-combined-logs/meta.properties.' error, the reason may be that an existing container named `kafka` is being reused when running `docker-compose`.
-You can try to fix that by removing the existing 'kafka' container:
+You can try to fix that by removing the existing `kafka` container:

     docker rm -f kafka